Sample Files

 Step 2 — Create a Network Monitor session

-Navigate to MonitorCreate Network → name it Office Audit Corp HQ (or similar).
+Navigate to MonitorCreate Network → name it Office Audit Corp HQ and set the description to:

 Step 3 — Add snapshots